Leandro-Pinho/Leandro-Pinho/README.md

 ## Hi there!
-I am the Leandro Pinho
+I am the Leandro Pinho, Passionate about technology and I believe it brings many benefits to humanity.
 - I'm currently learning Javascript and react ...

 <div>